logo Arizona Trailblazers

 “Re-convene at the horse trail,” he manages to say before everyone scatters on their way down.
 A big saguaro marks the top of the horse trail.
 Climb down then walk toward it and you’ll have a moderate descent.

 It’s a great day for hiking!
-We see a group of hikers on the unmarked road heading toward peak 3134, then two mountain climbers on the top of peak 3269.
+We see a group of hikers on the unmarked road heading toward peak 3134, then two mountain climbers on the top of Peak 3269.
 A pair of Stearman biplanes sporting Army Air Corps insignia flies overhead.

 Volcanic plugs rise from Bulldog Ridge to the west.